 The starting point would be the structure of the tangent cone (cf.\ \cite{Ly:diff}).

 \begin{prob} Describe the structure of the tangent cone of a GNPC space.
 Define regular points of a GNPC space and show its almost everywhere existence. \end{prob}

 Considering that the tangent space of a Finsler manifold is a strictly convex normed space, a regular point of a GNPC space should be defined as a point at which the tangent cone is isometric to a strictly convex normed space.
 Note that, unlike a Riemannian metric modeled on the standard Euclidean metric, a Finsler norm generally varies pointwise.
-However, if a Finsler manifold satisfies the BNPC condition, then the Finsler metric belongs to a special class called a \textit{Berward metric}, as shown by Ivanov--Lytchak \cite{IL}.
-One of the properties of a Berwald metric is that the norm of the tangent space is all isometric.
-From our viewpoint that GNPC spaces is a generalization of Finsler manifolds with nonpositive flag curvature, one might ask the following.
+However, if a Finsler manifold satisfies the BNPC condition, then the Finsler metric belongs to a special class called a \textit{Berwald metric}, as shown by Ivanov--Lytchak \cite{IL}.
+One of the properties of a Berwald metric is that the tangent norms are all mutually isometric.
+From our viewpoint that GNPC spaces are a generalization of Finsler manifolds with nonpositive flag curvature, one might ask the following.

-\begin{prob} Does a GNPC space satisfy any kind of Berwardness?
+\begin{prob} Does a GNPC space satisfy any kind of Berwaldness?
 For example, is it possible to ``decompose" a GNPC space so that in each piece the tangent cone is isometric to a fixed strictly convex normed space at almost every point? \end{prob}

 Related problems and partial counterexamples can be found in \cite[Sections 1, 6]{IL}.
 For example, one can glue two different strictly convex normed spaces at one point to obtain a GNPC space such that the tangent cones at ``regular points" are not isometric.
 However, the authors do not know more complicated counterexamples to the above problem.